 Conclusion

-library.
-That made it easier to deal with WebGL and 3D graphics.
-In detail, by using one of the many plugins supporting the Three.js project, we were able to add a sticker to a texture with just a bunch of lines of code.
+.
+This tool makes it easier to deal with WebGL and 3D graphics.
+In particular, by using one of the many plugins supporting the Three.js project, we were able to add a sticker to a texture with just a bunch of lines of code.

-On the other hand, 3D graphics remains a complex topic, especially regarding OpenGL Shading Language.
-Three.js tries to hide this encumbrance as much as possible, but sometimes it is unavoidable.
+3D graphics remains a complex topic, especially when it comes to developing in the OpenGL Shading Language.
+Three.js tries to hide this encumbrance as much as possible, but sometimes you still require it.
 If you want to avoid using WebGL directly to achieve your goal, consider an all-in-one and easy-to-use solution – such as PhotoEditorSDK.

 Thanks for reading!
 We hope that you found this article helpful.
 Feel free to reach out to us on Twitter with any questions, comments, or suggestions.